goodshuffle/goodshuffle-developer-site/content/docs/setup/wordpress.md

 ## Next Steps

-1. Apply your colors and typography to the webcomponents.
+1. Apply your colors and typography to the web components.
 1. Learn how to use the `<gspro-item-list>` to create [customized lists]({{< relref "/docs/customization/colors-and-typography" >}}) of your items.

 ![Basic Gallery](/wordpress-basic-gallery.png)